 - Improved: Are you OK with allowing us to have Friday’s drinks downstairs?

-6. Absolute Questions
+6. Absolute Qs

 Absolute quesions use an absolute term, such as always, never, only, everyone, no one, etc. They add unnecessary judgement.